Google Ads MCP server

 Python Command Not Found

-On macOS, create a Python alias:
+On macOS, create an alias:

 sudo ln -s $(which python3) /usr/local/bin/python